lifebit-ai/metagwas/docs/usage.md

 ## 2 - Usage

-This pipeline currently assumes the following:
-- You are analysing 2 studies only
-- The studies are formatted as SAIGE output files
+This pipeline currently assumes all the studies are formatted as SAIGE output files.

 ## 3 - Basic example

 The typical command for running the pipeline is as follows:

 ```
-nextflow run main.nf \
+nextflow run main.nf --studies https://lifebit-featured-datasets.s3-eu-west-1.amazonaws.com/projects/gel/metagwas/list-summary-statistics.csv
---study_1 testdata/saige_data/saige_results_top_n-1.csv \
---study_2 testdata/saige_data/saige_results_top_n-2.csv
 ```

-This will launch the pipeline with the `docker` configuration profile.

 ## 4 - Essential parameters

-## 5 - Other parameters
+**--studies**

+List of studies (GWAS summary statistics) to be analyzed (should be a `.csv` file with a header and the path to each study input file, one per line).
+An example `.csv` can be found in `testdata/list-summary-statistics.csv`.